gabstopper/smc-python/smc/docs/source/getting_started.rst

    engine.refresh() #refresh policy
    engine.routing_monitoring() 	#get route table status ....

+For all available commands for engines, see :py:class:`smc.elements.engines.Engine`

 Node level commands are specific commands targeted at the engine nodes directly.
 In the case of a cluster, most node level commands require sending node=<nodename> to each constructor.
 This is to enforce a command is